infinum/ios-sentinel/README.md

 ### Configuration

-To be able to configure the `Sentinel` object, the `Configuration` object is introduced.
-This object contains multiple objects which define general *Sentinel* behaviour.
+To configure the `Sentinel` object, the `Configuration` object is introduced. `Configuration` contains multiple objects which define general *Sentinel* behaviour.
 The inputs which this object needs are; `trigger`, `sourceScreenProvider`, `tools`, and `preferences`.

 The `trigger` object is a type of `Trigger` which defines on which event the *Sentinel* will be triggered.
-Currently, three types of are supported; `ShakeTrigger`, `ScreenshotTrigger`, `NotificationTrigger`.
-New triggers can be added as well, just by conforming the `Trigger` protocol.
-Currently available triggers can be accessed from the `Triggers` class by using its designated static properties like `shake`, `screenshot` or `notification(forName:)`.
+Currently, three types are supported; `ShakeTrigger`, `ScreenshotTrigger`, `NotificationTrigger`.
+New triggers can be added as well, just by conforming to the `Trigger` protocol.
+Currently, available triggers can be accessed from the `Triggers` class by using its designated static properties like `shake`, `screenshot` or `notification(forName:)`.

-In any case that there's a need for another `Trigger`, take a look at the currently implemented ones to gain some information on how it should be done.
+In case there's a need for another `Trigger`, take a look at the currently implemented ones to gain some information on how it should be done.

 ```swift
 /// Defines interaction with trigger.